Presbyterian Church Cemetery, Morristown

 The First Presbyterian Church Cemetery is a historic churchyard cemetery of the First Presbyterian Church in Morristown, New Jersey, United States.
 The cemetery was added to the National Register of Historic Places, listed as a contributing property to the Morristown District, on October 30, 1973.

 History

-The oldest internments date to 1731.
+The oldest interments date to 1731.
 There is a mass gravesite for about 150 soldiers of the American Revolutionary War who died from smallpox in 1777.